 Honors & Graduation

 Honors and graduation with honors can hold a variety of meanings at the University of Louisville.
-To provide students with a clearer understanding of what Honors can mean, we’ve provided some helpful definitions below.
+To provide students with a clearer understanding of what Honors can mean, we have provided some helpful definitions below.

-Graduation With College Honors: At the University of Louisville, requirements for graduation with academic honors are determined by each academic unit or school.
+At the University of Louisville, requirements for graduation with academic honors are determined by each academic unit or school.
 Students who meet these requirements may graduate with the distinction of summa cum laude, magna cum laude, or cum laude, sometimes referred to as graduation with: highest honors, high honors, or honors.
 Some academic units require students to complete a thesis or college honors project in order to achieve highest honors at graduation.
-The Honors Program works closely with those students who intend to graduate summa cum laude from the College of Arts and Sciences, helping them to develop and complete appropriate senior honors projects.
-To determine the requirements for graduation with Honors, please consult the Undergraduate Catalog information on “Graduation With Honors.”
+The Honors Program works closely with those students who intend to graduate summa cum laude from the College of Arts and Sciences, guiding them through the Senior Honors Thesis process.
 In addition to appearing on your official transcript, college honors will be noted on your diploma.

 The University Honors Scholars Program is housed in the University Honors Program.
 Students who complete the necessary coursework with the required GPA will earn the designation of University Honors Scholar on both their transcript and diploma.
 Students who earn this distinction are awarded a medal and recognized at an Awards Ceremony prior to university commencement.
 The University Honors Scholars Program is open to students, from any academic unit, participating in the University Honors Program.
 Read more about the Honors Scholars Program »